jacobdunefsky/transcoder_circuits/README.md

 This repository contains tools for understanding what's going on inside large language models by using a tool called "transcoders".
 Transcoders decompose MLP sublayers in transformer models into a sparse linear combination of interpretable features.
 By using transcoders, we can reverse-engineer fine-grained circuits of features within the model.

-To get started, we recommend working through the `walkthrough.ipynb` notebook.
+To get started, first run `bash setup.sh` to install dependencies and [download transcoder weights](https://huggingface.co/pchlenski/gpt2-transcoders).
+Then, to learn how to use `transcoder_circuits`, we recommend working through the `walkthrough.ipynb` notebook.
 The full structure of the repository is as follows:

 * Installation tools:
   * `setup.sh`: A shell script for installing dependencies and downloading transcoder weights.